Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Implementation

 \begin{itemize} \item \textit{Role} delineates the fundamental identity and capabilities of each agent, providing a clear directive like "you are an electronic circuit engineer, your goal is …".

 \item \textit{Input Interpretation} enhances an agent's comprehension of information received from others, ensuring accurate understanding and response.

-\item \textit{Resources} function as the agents' memory, embedding highly relevant task-specific knowledge, such as "I/O module design principles" for the \textit{I/O Designer}.
-Another is the Operator Description Language, specially devised for the \textit{Circuit Engineer} and \textit{Inspector} (Appendix \ref{sec:CircuitEngineer}, {sec:Inspector}).
-This language efficiently and succinctly conveys the assembly of FCI's basic computational units to the agent, and by digitizing analog operators such as filters and timers, it also lightens the load for agents during the circuit design process.
-Meanwhile, information not immediately necessary is cataloged in the Library, not here.
-It is accessible to agents only when the need arises.
-This organization prevents Instructions from becoming unwieldy and distracting.
+\item \textit{Resources} serve as the agents' memory, embedding task-specific knowledge relevant to their roles, such as "I/O module design principles" for the \textit{I/O Designer}.
+Another example is the Operator Description Language, created for the \textit{Circuit Engineer} and \textit{Inspector} (Appendix \ref{sec:CircuitEngineer}, \ref{sec:Inspector}), which efficiently conveys the assembly of FCI's basic computational units.
+By digitizing analog operators like filters and timers, it reduces the agents' cognitive load during circuit design.
+Information not immediately needed is stored in the Library and accessed by agents only when necessary, preventing the Instructions from becoming overwhelming or distracting.

 \item \textit{Tools} convey to the agent the suite of functions it can utilize, presented more as an accessible list than detailed within the Instructions.

 \item \textit{Workflow} provides a structured approach for task execution, guiding agents through complex activities.
 For instance, we offer a reference dialogue logic for the \textit{Consultant} to ensure a comprehensive collection of design details.